Total station: Coordinate measurement

 The coordinates of an unknown point relative to a point with known coordinates can be determined using the total station as long as a direct line of sight can be established between the two points.
-Angl and distances are measured from the total station to points under survey, and the coordinates (X, Y, and Z; or easting, northing, and elevation) of surveyed points relative to the total station position are calculated using trigonometry and triangulation.
+Angles and distances are measured from the total station to points under survey, and the coordinates (X, Y, and Z; or easting, northing, and elevation) of surveyed points relative to the total station position are calculated using trigonometry and triangulation.

-To determine an absolute location, a total station requires line of sight observations and can be set up over a known point or with line of sight to 2 or more points with known location, called free stationing.
+To determine an absolute location, a total station requires line of sight observations and can be set up over a known point or with line of sight to 2 or more points with known locations, called free stationing.

 For this reason, some total stations also have a global navigation satellite system (GNSS) receiver and do not require a direct line of sight to determine coordinates.
 However, GNSS measurements may require longer occupation periods and offer relatively poor accuracy in the vertical axis.